elastic/kibana/README.md

 ##### `projects` (object[])

-A list of project-specific settings.
+_Note: This field is optional, and you probably don't need it_ A list of project-specific settings.
 This is useful if you want to override project-specific configurations.
 [Read more about the project-specific configuration](#project-specific-configuration)